ryanstraits/ryanstraits.github.io/part-3-a-grown-up-soul.md

 ### Gone.
 Just Like That.

-Sitting where I am now, my twenties felt an awful lot like that recent 0.7% summer of mine.
+Sitting where I am now, my twenties felt an awful lot one of these 0.7% summers of mine.

 Gone.
 Just like that.